Body Problems of Honda Odyssey - part 2

 The power tail gate stopped working on 1/28/2025.
 After diagnosis the power tail gate and it's controls on passenger side rear control panel it is observed that there is water on the controls module.
 Part 74970-thr-a12control module for tailgate has been taken out and found that the water coming though it's sockets.
 The $200 new control module will temporarily fix the issue but the defective rear body seam seals made of polyurethane that allow water to leak into the rear driver’s side panels can cause the following issues.
 The tailgate opens and closes at random, the tailgate stays open or fails to close, tailgate short circuits and causes a fire, water leaks cause mold and rusting.
 I request Honda to take responsibility of the issue and fix the problem making sure it meet the safety standards.

-all problems of the 2019 Honda Odyssey
+44 Body problem of the 2018 Honda Odyssey

 The seam seals on the rear driver's quarter panel of the vehicle are faulty and allowed water to flow into the cabin of the vehicle.
 The resulting damage was loss of function to the rear power lift gate, front seats, remote start and other key fob functions, as well as a dead battery(assumedly due to arcing on wet circuitry).
 The damage rendered the lift gate inoperable as I it initially closed but came open during operation.
 We continued to receive a power lift gae problem on the "heads up display" but the power gate would not open or close, electrically or manually.
 After a few days the gate opened but would not close, rendering the vehicle unsafe to operate.
 Furthermore, the battery was dead and would not start.
 Had this incicdent not occurred in our driveway we could have been susceptible to being stranded in sub-freezing temperatures with kids.
 The vehicle was taken to a dealer and they confirmed a roof leak was a cause of the water incursion.
 The power lift gate module and floor harness were damaged causing failures to lift gate operation and other electronics.
 It will cost $7000 to have it repaired at the local Honda dealer.
 Pending completion of repairs and paperwork for submission.

-all problems of the 2018 Honda Odyssey
+45 Body problem of the 2019 Honda Odyssey

 Leak in roof rail seam causes interior water leak and fried liftgate opener.
 Known issue manufacturer is not willing to address.
 Recent class action: [xxx] information redacted pursuant to the freedom of information act (foia), 5 u.
 S. C. 552(b)(6).